ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

 ## Installing MySQL
 This is installed under an instance created off of OpenStack hosted by Cloudlab using an ubuntu 18.04 server(information in Technical Report).

-##### Update your package index, install the mysql-server package, and then run the included security script:
+##### Update the package index, install the mysql-server package, and then run the included security script:
  ```
  $ sudo apt update
  $ sudo apt install mysql-server
  $ sudo mysql_secure_installation
  ```
-#####  Adjusting User Authentication and Privileges and testing the server:
+##### Adjusting user authentication/privileges and testing the server:
  ```
  $ sudo mysql
  mysql> SELECT user,authentication_string,plugin,host FROM mysql.user;